-1.161 FILING COURT DOCUMENTS
+1.161 SUBMITTING DOCUMENTS FOR FILING

 - (1) The Sixth Judicial District presently holds court in three (3) locations: Pendleton, Hermiston and Heppner.
-Information regarding business hours and locations for the Sixth Judicial District may be found on the Court's website identified in Supplementary Local Rule 1.171. - (2) For Umatilla County filings, matters filed under UTCR 21.070(3)(a) (d) shall be filed in Pendleton.
+Information regarding business hours and locations for the Sixth Judicial District may be found on the court's website identified in Supplementary Local Rule 1.171. - (2) For Umatilla County, matters submitted for filing under UTCR 21.070(3)(a) (d) shall be submitted in Pendleton.